MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rebuild.md

     _Figure 5: The terminal in Visual Studio Code._

-5. In the PowerShell integrated terminal, they sign into Azure using the `Connect-AzureRmAccount` command.
+5. In the PowerShell integrated terminal, they sign in to Azure using the `Connect-AzureRmAccount` command.
 For more information, see [Get started with PowerShell](/powershell/azure/get-started-azureps).

     ![Screenshot of the sign-in window for the PowerShell integrated terminal.](./media/contoso-migration-rebuild/aks4.png)

     _Figure 6: The PowerShell integrated terminal._

 6. They authenticate the Azure CLI by running the `az login` command and following the instructions to authenticate using their web browser.
-Learn more about [logging in with the Azure CLI](/cli/azure/authenticate-azure-cli?view=azure-cli-latest).
+Learn more about [signing in with the Azure CLI](/cli/azure/authenticate-azure-cli?view=azure-cli-latest).

     ![Screenshot showing the authentication window for the Azure CLI.](./media/contoso-migration-rebuild/aks5.png)